kylejneubauer18/kylejneubauer18.github.io/projects/redlabcrb.md

 </p>

 <p align="justify">
-&nbsp;&nbsp;&nbsp;&nbsp;The group project consisted of 2 students and was split into two parts.
-One student focused on research, development, and presentation of the project as their primary goal was to figure out which UI and programming language would best suit the project.
-After some testing and research they had concluded on using Tensorflow, however switched to google collab to have faster training speeds even though Tensorflow was the optimal interface.
-The other worked on the coding part of the project, such as training and improving test accuracy.
-Our primary goal was to have a consistant training step and not have the machine learning algorithm memorize the numbers instead of learning them.
-By working together they were able to reasearch and utilize binary cross entropy that penalizes probabilities based on expected values.
-After each image is analyzed the algorithm would categorize them by number 0 through 9 with the highest probability being the most likely number.
+&nbsp;&nbsp;&nbsp;&nbsp;The project consisted of two groups, the arduino coding team, and the machine learning team.
+The arduino team focused on researching what hardware to use, importing modules, connecting to wifi/LTE, connecting and recieving data from url, managing device power, device sleep time, and more.
+OpenMV was decided on as the optimal choice as it supports machine learning libraries, is compact and small enough to fit into traps, supports a wifi shield, and is low power (less than 200mA) so that it can be powered by solar energy.
+As for the machine learning team, Tensorflow was utilized as it is a free open source library for machine learning.
+Tensorflow was the optimal choice becase it can be coded in python which has a lot of resources and code to learn from and it can be easily exported to embedded systems like OpenMV.
+The machine learning team created a convolutional neural network to identify coconut rhinoceros beetles and with the help of transfer learning, utilized the pre-trained MobileNet model.
+By using transfer learning the machine learning team could obtain a higher accuracy, a faster training time, and was overall less computationally intensive.
+The machine learning team trained on cats and dogs initially, but switched to coconut rhinoceros beetles and hawaiian insects once they were able to obtain more images.
+After obtaining the desired accuracy, the machine learning team used quantization to load it onto the mobile device.
 </p>

 <p align="justify">